obecto/perper/agent/pythonnet/README.md

 Dump the dlls needed and build the dotnet utils in the DotnetUtils folder with ``dotnet build``.

-2) To install the perpernet package use the following command from the main directory *(python_dotnet)*
+2) To install the perpernet package use the following command from the main directory *(pythonnet)*
 ```
     pip install -e .
 ```